 As a video production company in Los Angeles, you wouldn’t think we’d run into communication problems at Lemonlight.
 We all speak the same language, right?
 But sometimes in video production, things aren’t always as straightforward as they seem.

 The eight terms below are words you probably hear in everyday life that mean something totally different on set.
 We’ll walk you through the differences when they’re used as video production terms.

 Let’s start with the basics.
 In video production, a “shot” means a basic unit of video narrative.

 In real life, if you hear someone say, “That was a shot in the dark,” or, “How many shots did you do last night?” they probably aren’t talking about filming.
 Tricky!

 Alright, you may have already known the video definition of “shot.”
 But what about this one?

-2. Barn doors: metal flaps placed around traditional film lights to focus the beam as in, “Do you want the barn doors open or closed?”
-No, we’re not worried about animals escaping.
-We just want to know how much light is needed.
+As a video term, “barn doors” are metal flaps placed around traditional film lights to focus the beam.
+If you hear someone on set say, “Do you want the barn doors open or closed?” they aren’t worried about their animals escaping, they just want to know how much light is needed for filming.

-6. Truck: moving a camera on wheels in and out of a shot, rather than using the zoom function.
-As in, “We’ll need a truck for tomorrow’s job.”
-Wait a minute before calling U-Haul.
-We might just be preparing for a specific shot.
+“Truck” has to do with moving a camera on wheels in and out of a shot, rather than using the zoom function.
+If you hear someone say, “We’ll need a truck for tomorrow’s job,” wait a minute before calling U-Haul.
+They might just be preparing for a specific camera shot.